antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass/README.md

 # About this project
 Bypass check if user has a real microsoft account linked with the launcher<br>
 ⚠️ This is for entertainment purposes only ⚠️

 # Before installation
 If you have some accounts saved then executing this script will remove them!<br>

+# How to use
+Install the appropriate bypass (see below), create an offline account, delete the "No Profile" account then set the new account as the default and enjoy!

+# What not to do
+Don't delete the "No Profile" account before you create a new offline account!

 # Usage for PrismLauncher
-Download the latest version of PrismLauncher from https://prismlauncher.org/, install it then go in terminal and execute this command:
+Download the latest version of PrismLauncher from https://prismlauncher.org/, install it, go through the quick setup, close it, then go in terminal and execute this command:
 ### Windows CMD:
 ```
 echo {"accounts": [{"entitlement": {"canPlayMinecraft": true,"ownsMinecraft": true},"type": "Offline"}],"formatVersion": 3} > %appdata%/PrismLauncher/accounts.json